-Regional paper placed leaflets run the danger of being extracted and recycled or discarded as quickly the consumer opens the paper due to there being too many leaflets in one shipping.
-Distributing leaflets in a public location was an especially effective type of direct advertising however under growing pressure from environmental lobbyists this type of leaflet shipment has actually now been managed by lots of local councils.
+Distributing leaflets in a public space can be an effective type of direct advertising however, under growing pressure from environmental lobbyists, this type of leaflet distribution has now been managed by individual local councils.